robdimsdale/prodda/README.md

 #### Re-running an existing travis build

-Re-running a specific travis build can be accomplished by creating a new prod with the following body:
+Re-running a specific travis build can be accomplished by creating a new task with the following body:

 ```
 {